ezntek/SM64LinuxLauncher-qt/README.md

 A rewrite of [SM64LinuxLauncher](https://github.com/Bloxxel64/SM64LinuxLauncher) in `PyQt6` with minimal dependencies.

+# IMPORTANT NOTE!

+This project is really a prototype for an actual, more advanced builder with an API in Rust.
+It is in the works [here](https://github.com/ezntek/smbuilder).
+This project is now deprecated, try to not use it.

 ### **This project aims to:**
 * Bring more frequent changes and updates to the tool
 * Allow for better distribution